HumanAndMachineHearing/MachineHearing_EnrichmentAssignments_2024-2025/README.md

 <br>
 •	Describe, extract and analyse relevant audio features for sound classification.
 <br>
-•	Implement a ResNet-18 model using either a single audio feature or combinations of three features.
+•	Implement a ResNet-18 model using either various audio features.
 <br>
 •	Evaluate and compare model performance for a sound classification task using relevant performance metrics.
 <br>